akashacms/akashacms-website/documents/documents/content.html.md

 The predefined tags are:-

 * `layout` - Specifies the layout template to use for rendering the page.
 See [Layouts](/layout/index.html) for more information.
+* `publDate` - Specifies the date to assocate with this content item.
+When the site is rendered, both the `sitemap.xml` entry and the file times will be set to this value.
+The format of the string is as defined by the JavaScript Date object - namely, the RFC 822 date string.  e.g. May 4, 2014 21:13 -0800

 The content area must be formatted as defined by the filename extension.
 See [file names & extensions](extensions.html) for more information.